thiagoluis88git/tech1-app/README.md

 ### Postman collection

 In the root of this project we can find the file `postman_collection.json`.
-With this we can easly test all the Endpoints
+With this we can easly test all the Endpoints.
+It also be in this repo all the `postman environments` to use in `localhost` and  with `EKS LoadBalancer DNS`.
+Just import also these:
+- eks_postman_environment.json
+- localhost_postman_environment.json
+- minikube_postman_environment.json

 ### Swagger